 Stripping cloth diapers is sometimes necessary to remove buildup of detergent, oils, or minerals.
-If you are using a cloth diaper safe detergent and avoiding rash creams, you probably won't need to strip you diapers more than every few months - if at all.
-If you are using a detergent that does not rinse clean or that does not work well in your water, you may need to strip your diapers much more often.
+If you are using a cloth diaper safe detergent and avoiding rash creams, you may never need to strip you diapers.
+If you are using a detergent that does not rinse clean or that does not work well in your water, you may need to strip your diapers much more often due to residue.

 When to Strip Cloth Diapers - If your cloth diapers are repelling (losing absorbency) or are smelling bad even when clean or freshly wet on, they likely need to be stripped.

 Detergent Buildup - The most common reason for needing to stripping cloth diapers is detergent buildup.
 You'll know there is detergent buildup if your cloth diapers smell funky when they come out of the dryer or if they smell really bad when your child wets on them.
 Pee always has some smell to it, but if a freshly wet diaper burns your nose or a morning diaper smells extra strong, it is time to remove all the detergent buildup.

 Some detergents leave residue behind, causing buildup on the fabric.
 Another common cause is using too much detergent for your water.
 If you are using a cloth diaper specific detergent

 use the amount recommended.
 You'll need more detergent if you have hard water, less in soft water.